-The overall configuration of our design system is shown in Fig. 2.
+Overall configuration of our design system is shown in Figure 2.
 Both the qualitative and quantitative approach are integrated within this system.
 In the qualitative phase of the design process, a set of model names for the selection of a simulator is generated.
 The quantitative phase results in a set of measures reflecting the performance characteristics of the current design.
 An optimization routine is invoked that generates the optimal value of the geometrical dimensions under consideration, e.g., the spacing which best meets the crosstalk requirements.

 Models used in the system were described in Section II, together with rules to select an appropriate model at each design stage.
-The various models which are available imply different approximation techniques.
+Various models available imply different approximation techniques.
 The simulation base contains the information about tools used for performance evaluation.
 Each approximation is valid only for a specific set of models as discussed in Section III.